CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 Is a Infrastructure as code tool, used to define a wide variety of AWS resources.
 Suport storage, database, analytics, machine learning.

+**AMI (Amazon machine images)**

+You can use AMIs to add your own software license, operating system and configurations.

+You cannot use AMIs to add your IP addresses.
+IP addresses are added to an instance as you create it.

+* EC2 Image Builder is an automated pipeline for the creation, maintenance, validation, sharing, and deployment of Linux or Windows images for use on AWS and on-premises.

+**FSx**

+Amazon FSx makes it easy and cost effective to launch and run popular file systems that are fully managed by AWS.
+It comes in two offerings: FSx for Windows File Server (used for business applications), and FSx for Lustre (used for high-performance computing).

  </details>

 # Networking